 - Naturally sweetened and gluten free – sweetened with just 2 tablespoons of coconut sugar, these muffins rely on the sweetness of the bananas for most of their flavor!
 Use dairy free chocolate chips to make these dairy free and vegan friendly as well!
 Almond flour and gluten free flour keep them gluten free but packed with flavor.

-- Easy to make – all that is needed to make these banana almond flour muffins is a fork and a bowl.
+- Easy to make – all that is needed to make these almond flour banana bread muffins is a fork and a bowl.
 No fancy equipment is needed to mix up this simple batter.
 This would be a great recipe to get help from the kids with!

 - Great for meal prep – these gluten free banana muffins last all week in the fridge and are freezer friendly as well!
 Great for breakfast on the go or a quick and healthy afternoon snack.

 - Easy to find ingredients – you can find all the ingredients you need to make these muffins at your local grocery store, Trader Joe’s or online at Thrive Market.

 - Bananas – bananas are the star ingredient in this recipe.
 You want ripe bananas for this recipe – dark yellow with lots of brown spots on the peel is the best!
 If you don’t have super ripe bananas but need muffins ASAP, check out my tips below!

 - Ground chia seeds (or ground flax) + water – this combination is used to replace the eggs in this recipe.
 I like using ground chia seeds (you can grind them yourself in a high speed blender or spice grinder) because I find that whole chia seeds tend to get stuck in my teeth even after baking.
 You could also use ground flax seeds in place of the chia seeds as well.

 - Almond flour – for the best texture, I recommend using almond flour.
 However I have made this with almond meal as well and the muffins still turn out delicious, the texture is just slightly different.